10/30/2024

 Chief Executive Officer

 Sure.
 Happy to, Michael.
 Thank you for the question.
 So just to be clear, we're in very early stages here, right?
-We did change to the Extra Space brand late in the third quarter.
-So we're weeks in.
-But that being said, we see slightly better SEO performance from what was once the Life Storage stores.
+We did the change to the Extra Space brand late in the third quarter.
+So we're several weeks in.
+But that being said, we see slightly better SEO performance from what was once the live storage stores.
 Some improvement in the local or map section, but lesser than the SEO.
 The former LSI store conversion rate is better on the Extra Space website than it was on the LSI website.
 And we're starting to see some modest savings in paid marketing spent.
-Now, what gives us confidence is when we closed the merger in 2023 and decided to test two brands, we took a pool of 143 Life stores and converted them to Extra Space.
-And we watched the pattern of improvement of those stores over time.
-And we know that it doesn't happen immediately, but over a period of a number of months, up to six months, we will see those converted stores perform as well as stores that have always been branded Extra Space.
+Now, what gives us confidence is when we closed the merger in 2023 and decided to test two brands, we took a pool of 143 live stores and converted them to Extra Space, and we watched the pattern of improvement of those stores over time.
+And we know that it doesn't happen immediately, but over a period of a number of months, up to six months, we will see those converted stores perform as well as stores that have always been branded extra space.
 So we see no reason why the stores we just converted won't act just like those stores and follow the same pattern of improvement.
 And we're encouraged that we're starting to see the green shoots.

 speaker